 Both of these questions are about the same thing.
 Newer policies are including provisions which say, basically, that the insurer can "prospectively offset for benefits you are eligible to receive" irrespective of whether or not you receive them, unless you actively pursue them.
 In plain English this means if you don’t apply for, and actively pursue, SSDI benefits, your insurer can reduce payments to you by an amount it anticipates you would receive from SSDI.
 In other words, they act like you are getting it when you arent, just because you didn't comply with the terms of their contract.

 At first, insurers were happy to simply offset your benefits by the amounts paid to claimants by SSDI.
 Claimants then stopped applying for SSDI.
 Then, insurers began requiring claimants to apply.
 The problem with that was that not all claimants get approved, and many gave up after being denied.
 After a time, they realized they could legally write in contract clauses that allowed them to prospectively offset if you failed to actively apply for such benefits.

 That is where we are today.
 If your policy contains this language, and you don’t know about it, you may soon get a HUGE BILL FOR THOUSANDS OF DOLLARS.
 Here is what you have to do:

 I told the two inquisitive minds above to check their policies for that language.
 If the language is in there, they are in trouble.
-Legally, the insurers can do this and there is no remedy.
+Legally, the insurers can do this, and there is no remedy.
 The burden is on the claimant to know what is in the policy.
 The take away is that you need to know your policy.
 Look through it for “prospective offsetting” provisions.
-If they are there, you need to actively pursue those benefits in order to collect a full check.
+If they are there, you need to actively pursue those benefits to collect a full check.